cwbj/.github/README.md

-## This is a readme file for the oraganization
+## This is a readme file for the organization